kometen/primedivisor/README.md

     111 % 7 = 6
     111 % 9 = 3

-No, it's not a prime since 111 is divisible by three.
+No, it's not a prime since 111 is divisible by 3.

 The reason I wrote this program, which many others have done before me, was to get more into programming.
 I originally tried to write it in Apple's Swift, but I got some strange errors